Ways to Say Said Vocabulary Word Bank. 45 ways to avoid using the word 'very'. Writers Write is your one-stop resource for writers.

 I have written about persuasive writing in an article where I discuss Ethos, Logos, Pathos.

 Persuasive writers use words to convince the reader to listen or to act.
 I found this useful list of words in an interesting article called Common words that suck emotional power out of your content by John Gregory Olson.
 He explains how words have emotions attached to them, and that you should choose the correct ones for the response you want to elicit from your reader.
 Use these words if you want to get an emotional, rather than an intellectual, response from your readers.
+Click on the link to read the full article. by Amanda Patterson © Amanda Patterson.
 Synonyms for words commonly used in student's writing.
 600 Other Ways To Say Common Things: Improving Student Vocabulary - Your students are bright, but they don’t always sound like it.